-‘Jeopardy!’ super-fan made a soundboard of positive affirmations from Alex Trebek.
+‘Jeopardy!’ superfan made a soundboard of positive affirmations from Alex Trebek.
 It’s just delightful

-We all need a word of encouragement from time to time, some positive affirmation that lets us know it’s ok that we screwed up or that we’re on the right track.
+We all need a word of encouragement from time to time, some positive affirmation that lets us know it’s okay that we screwed up or that we’re on the right track.
 And who better to deliver such optimism than Jeopardy! host Alex Trebek?
 At least that’s what creative technologist Rex Sorgatz thinks.

 Sorgatz created The Trebek Affirmation Soundboard, a collection of soundbites from Jeopardy! where Trebek exclaims things like “That’s it!”, “You got it!”, or “Right you are!”
-Sorgatz says he got the idea after Trebek announced he was in near remission from stage-four pancreatic cancer back in May.
+Sorgatz says he got the idea after Trebek announced he was in near-remission from stage-four pancreatic cancer back in May.

 ????THREAD